• Skip to primary navigation

 Instructions

-• Crumb topping: mix sugar, flour, and salt in a bowl.
+• Mix flour, sugar, and salt in a bowl.
 Cut cold butter into small pieces and add them to the bowl.
-Add a little vanilla if desired.
-Work in with the handheld mixer fitted with the dough attachment or with your cold hands.
-Place topping in the fridge while you make the batter.
+Add vanilla extract.
+Work with the mixer fitted with the dough attachment or with your cold hands.
+Place the topping in the fridge while you make the batter (Note 4).

-• Batter: Beat soft butter, sugar, and salt until light and fluffy.
-Add eggs, one at a time, beating well in between, about 1-2 minutes beating time per egg.
-Stir in the vanilla extract.
+• Wet ingredients: Beat soft butter, sugar, and salt until light and fluffy with the mixer fitted with the beaters.
+Add the eggs, one at a time, beating well in between, about 1 minute per egg.
+Stir in vanilla extract.

-Mix flour and baking powder.
-Add to the batter together with the yogurt and mix shortly.
+• Add dry ingredients: Mix flour and baking powder in another bowl.
+Add them to the batter together with the yogurt and mix briefly.

 Notes

-5. The cake can be reheated in the oven if desired; the procedure makes it nice and fresh again.
+5. Reheat: If desired, the cake can be reheated in the oven; the procedure makes it nice and fresh again.
 Leftovers can be frozen for up to three months.

 Nutrition